dspuliaiev/REST_FastAPI_Doc_Test/README.md

 *  CORS is enabled;
 *  the ability to update the user's avatar is implemented, the Cloudinary service is used;
 *  all environment variables are stored in the .env file;
-*  Docker Compose is used to run all services and databases in the application;
+*  Docker compose is used to run all services and databases in the application;
 *  documentation was created using Sphinx;
 *  module tests covered the repository modules using the Unittest framework;
 *  functional tests covered the main routes using the pytest framework.